InformaticsMatters/trigger-ci-action/README.md

 ### `ci-user`
 **Required**  A user that can access the remote repository
-    description: The repository user's token

 ### `ci-user-token`
 **Required**  The repository user's access token

 ### `ci-name`
-**Required**  The name of the remote CI process, for **GitHub Workflow Dispatch** types this will bne the `name` assigned to the workflow you're running.
-Its name, _not_ it's file name.
+**Required**  The name of the remote CI process, for **GitHub Workflow Dispatch** types this will be the `name` assigned to the workflow you're running, which is the `name` defined in the workflow file, _not_ the workflow file name.

 ### `ci-inputs`
-**Optional**  The remote repository's inputs.
-This is optional and, if used, sets inout keys and values in the remote build.
-For **GitHub Workflow Dispatch** types this will be a space-separated set of input names and values, i.e. `target_input_1=xyx target_inoput_2=abc`.
+**Optional**  The remote repository's build inputs/arguments.
+If used, it sets build arguments and values in the remote CI process.
+For **GitHub Workflow Dispatch** types these are the _workflow inputs_.
+The inputs are declared here using a space-separated set of names and values, i.e. `target_input_1=xyx target_input_2=abc`.

 ## Example usage
-Here we trigger the default type of workflow (a GitHub Workflow Dispatch workflow) on the branch `dev-branch` (`refs/heads/dev-branch`) of the repository `informaticsmatters/squonk`. the workflow name here is `build main`.
+In this first example we trigger the default type of workflow (a **GitHub Workflow Dispatch** workflow) on the branch `dev-branch` (`refs/heads/dev-branch`) of the repository `informaticsmatters/squonk`.
+The workflow name being executed is `build main`.

 Every trigger needs a user (and user token) that can activate the remote CI process.